 Riding a bike is a legal activity that involves intrinsic risks, including of road accidents.
 Some risk factors (such as the behaviour of other road users) are largely outside our control, but there are things we can and should do to reduce our exposure to the various risks while participating in Audax rides (and while riding generally).

-Riders are responsible for complying with Australian road rules for lighting and visibility (as well as for other matters).
+Riders are responsible for complying with Australian road rules for lighting and visibility.
 These require that cyclists riding at night or in reduced visibility display:

 In using lighting, things to keep in mind include: